aishwaryaravi2207/houseQuest/README.md

 # 🏠 HouseQuest

 A full-stack web application built using Java technologies that helps users find the **nearest and most affordable houses** using **Dijkstra’s shortest path algorithm**.
-The system intelligently ranks results based on **distance** and **price**, offering powerful search and filtering features.
+The system intelligently ranks results by **distance** and **price**, offering powerful search and filtering capabilities.

 ---